-Hackberry Recreation District No. 1 of Cameron Parish's response to the findings identified in our audit is described in the accompanying schedule of findings and responses.
-The District's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+The Lower Cameron Hospital Service District's response to the findings identified in our audit is described in the accompanying schedule of findings and responses.
+The Lower Cameron Hospital Service District's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.